GuessWhoSamFoo/cookies/content/networking/using-the-linode-shell-lish.md

 ## Connect to Lish

 There are two ways to access Lish.
-You can use a terminal application to connect to a *Lish SSH gateway*, or you can log in to the [Linode Manager](https://manager.linode.com) and use the Ajax console in your web browser.
+You can use a terminal application to connect to a *Lish SSH gateway*, or you can log in to the [Linode Manager](https://manager.linode.com) and use the Lish console in your web browser.
 This section explains both methods.

  {{< note >}}
 Lish used to be accessible via a direct SSH connection to your Linode's host machine, but as of May 10, 2013, all users must connect to a Lish SSH gateway to access Lish.
 For more information, please see [this blog post](https://blog.linode.com/2013/04/30/lish-ssh-gateway/).